 Because I am super high tech, I created a quality video for you to watch to see what I am talking about!

 Actually, in all honesty, I recorded it on instagram stories and it recorded sideways so when I tried to upload it to youtube, it was sideways.
 I recorded it again on my phone, handshake and all.
 But, I’m all about quality of content vs. quality of video equipment.
 HAH!

 I also have made a few other videos on cabinet organization you can watch on my youtube channel.

 Of course, packing up cabinets is just the start of the process of packing up a classroom to move, but if you do it methodically and organizedly (?), you will thank yourself later!
-Grab my free checklist on Packing Up a Classroom by joining The Organizer’s Bin!
+Grab my free checklist on Packing Up a Classroom to help you walk through this process with ease!